fletcher/MultiMarkdown-Gallery/README.md

 by Fletcher T. Penney

-This is an example of a file that was styled using MultiMarkdown, the `manuscript-novel` XSLT, and the `manuscript` package for LaTeX.
+This is an example of a file that was styled using MultiMarkdown, and the `manuscript` package for LaTeX.

 Basically, you write in plain text in your favorite word processor or text editor, export as MultiMarkdown, and convert to a PDF that is "properly"